pmboutet/fr-template-build/doc/doc/pages/campaign.rst

 #todo DESIGN PMP Add Campaign Record Types to all Page Layouts (Sinon on ne sait pas si on est sur un segment interne ou ext)

+#todo IMPLEMENT PMB looks like the fields relating to external segment are on the Internal Segment page layout : Code source, Identifiant routeur externe, Routeur